austinLorenzMccoy/JuaPesa/paper/README.md

 - **Blockchain conferences** (Consensus, DevCon)
 - **AI/ML conferences** (NeurIPS, ICML workshops)

-## 📝 Writing Style
+## 📝 Writing Approach

-The paper is written in a **humanized, accessible style** that:
+The paper presents the research in a clear, professional manner that:

-- Uses clear, jargon-free language where possible
+- Uses precise, technical language appropriate for academic publication
-- Explains technical concepts with real-world examples
+- Explains complex concepts with concrete examples and metrics
-- Includes concrete numbers and impact metrics
+- Includes comprehensive performance data and impact analysis
-- Tells a compelling story about the problem and solution
+- Presents a systematic approach to problem-solving and evaluation
-- Balances technical depth with readability
+- Maintains academic rigor while ensuring clarity for diverse audiences

 ## 🔄 Updates and Revisions